Boscloner Classic Board + Shield Combo (DIY Kit)

 Cost of upgrading equipment and acceptable risk:

 Both of these points can be further summarized by discussing both at the same time, since they generally apply to one another.
-If an organization receives a quote that upgrading their access control system to a more secure alternative would yield a total cost of, let's say, $50,000...the organization must then choose if $50k would be better spent on upgrading their firewalls, hiring more security personnel, vulnerability management solutions, and beyond.
-After all, spending so much cash on a single attack vector that requires a malicious actor to be onsite at the organization is typically seen as much less of a risk and likelihood compared to the daily onslaught of hackers attempting to compromise their internet-facing assets.
+If an organization receives a quote that upgrading their access control system to a more secure alternative would yield a total cost of, let's say, $50,000 - the organization must then choose if $50k would be better spent on upgrading their firewalls, hiring more security personnel, vulnerability management solutions, and beyond.
+After all, spending so much cash on a single attack vector that requires a malicious actor to be onsite at the organization is typically seen as much less of a risk and likelihood compared to the daily onslaught of malicious actors attempting to compromise the company's internet-facing assets.

 Lack of awareness and the seriousness of the vulnerability:

 Unfortunately, there tends to be a lack of awareness when it comes to the vulnerabilities facing these antiquated RFID technologies.
 There is a common belief that RFID technology is secure technology as-is or that the chances of a malicious actor capturing and cloning a badge is reserved for targeted attacks funded by foreign governments.
-Above all else, the Boscloner's primary mission is to increase security awareness across all organizations to truly understand the risks that they may face.
+Above all else, the Boscloner suite of tools carries the primary mission of increasing security awareness across all organizations and throughout the access control industry to understand the risks that they may face in a way not before seen or actively demonstrated in the real-world.

-Through our exclusive partnership with Phillip Bosco (https://www.linkedin.com/in/phillip-bosco/), the creator of the Boscloner and the owner of the cybersecurity consulting firm Security Illusion (www.securityillusion.com), we are happy to offer services to help you identify vulnerabilities within your organization.
+Through our exclusive partnership with Phillip Bosco the creator of the Boscloner and CEO of the cybersecurity consulting firm Security Illusion, we are happy to offer services to help you identify vulnerabilities within your organization!

 Services specifically regarding physical security and RFID access control: